Overview

 From here the route will vary on road conditions but we will make our way to the Lamar Valley, often called the Serengeti of North America.
 This is the single best wildlife viewing area in Yellowstone and known for the abundance of grizzlies and wolves.
 Here we will spend the afternoon and evening in search of these apex predators with time to learn about and photograph other wildlife, thermal features and the magnificent scenery in this part of the park.

-The day will end in Silvergate Montana at the Grizzly Lodge (or similar).
+The day will end in Silvergate, Montana (or similar).
 Silvergate is only a half mile from the park entrance and one of the most remote places you will ever spend the night.
-We will enjoy dinner at a local eatery and then roast marshmallows over a fire surrounded by Soda Butte creek and huge mountains.
-This is one of our favorite places on earth!
+We will enjoy dinner at a local eatery and rest up for another full day in the park.

 Yellowstone National Park